Lucien, 3rd Prince Murat: Settlement in France

 He continued to live in the United States, staying in daily correspondence with his backers, until the fall of Louis-Philippe of France in 1848.
 He returned to France with his wife and son and was elected a member of the constituent assembly in the 1848 French Constituent Assembly election.
-In 1849, he was appointed as Minister for Turin.
+In 1849, he was appointed as Minister to Turin.
 In 1852, he received the status of senator and the title of prince.

 Meanwhile the dignitaries of the Grand Orient de France, Saint-Albin Berville and Marie-Auguste Desanlis saw no other means to save obedience after the coup d'état of 2 December 1851, than to offer the title of Grand Master to Prince Murat who accepted it.
 He had the constitution of 1854 passed, which gave the Grand Master, elected for seven years, great powers.
 He created the Civil Society for the construction of French Masonry (1853-1854) and purchased the building at 16, rue Cadet, which became the Hôtel du Grand Orient de France.

 In 1861, he tried to regain the throne of Naples, and composed a manifesto to support his claim and was referred to by The New York Times as "the fat pretender to the throne of Naples".
-This was not well received by his maternal first cousin Napoleon III of France and Murat abandoned hopes of regaining the crown.
+This was not well received by his maternal first cousin Napoleon III and Murat abandoned hopes of regaining the crown.

 During the Franco-Prussian War, after the French defeat at the Siege of Metz in 1870, Murat was imprisoned with Marshal of France François Achille Bazaine.
 After the fall of the Second French Empire, Murat moved back to United States for a short time where he resumed his business interests, including grist mills and saw mills near Evans Mills, Jefferson County, New York.

 Personal life

-On 18 August 1831 Murat married Caroline Georgina Fraser (1810–1879) in Bordentown, New Jersey.
-Caroline, a Protestant, was born in Charleston, South Carolina, daughter of Thomas Fraser, a Scottish emigrant to the United States and major in the Loyalist militia during the American Revolution, and his wife Ann Loughton (née Smith) Fraser.
+On 18 August 1831, Murat married Caroline Georgina Fraser (1810–1879) in Bordentown, New Jersey.
+Caroline, a Protestant, former governess at the residence of Joseph Bonaparte in Bordentown, New Jersey, was born in Charleston, South Carolina, daughter of Thomas Fraser, a Scottish emigrant to the United States and major in the Loyalist militia during the American Revolution, and Ann Loughton (née Smith) Fraser.
 Together, they lived in Bordentown for several years, and were the parents of: